Rules applying to all each race as a standalone event

 - Series medals and category prizes will be awarded to runners who have competed in a minimum of 4 races (out of a possible 6).

 - Series scoring – Teams

 - Only teams affiliated to UK:Athletics will be eligible for team prizes.
 Scoring will only be applied to runners representing an eligible team i.e., non-eligible runners will be removed from the finishing list before scores are applied.

 - Three team competitions will run throughout the series – Men, Ladies and Overall.

 - Points will be awarded to each eligible individual based on where they finished in their gender.

 - Scoring will start at 500 for first in each gender category i.e., the first male will get 500 points and the first female will also get 500 points.
 The second male and second female will then get 499 each etc etc.

 - The team scores for each race will be the combined scores of the first 5 men and 5 women.
 Incomplete teams will still receive a score based on the runners who do compete.

 - The overall team score will be the combined total of the men and ladies teams.

-- The best 4 out of 5 races are used for the final result.
+- The best 4 of 6 races are used for final result.